Coder-World04/System-Design-Case-Studies-with-Code-Implementation/README.md

 This repository contains everything you need to become proficient in System Design and Case Studies with Code Implementation

+Youtube for all the implemented projects and tech interview resources - [Ignito Youtube Channel](https://www.youtube.com/@ignito5917/about)

 Topics you should know in System Design --

 1. [System design basics](https://medium.com/coders-mojo/complete-system-design-series-part-1-45bf9c8654bc)